 You can rent a motorbike on the island.
 It would cost you around IDR 60-70k per day.
 If you already renting a motorbike you can bring it to the island going through Padang Bai harbor using ferry boat.
 But it makes sense only if you are coming for more than 2-3 days.
-If you are coming just for a couple of days it is not worth spending long time for the journey to Padang Bai.
+If you are coming just for a couple of days it is not worth spending a long time for the journey to Padang Bai.

-There is an option to rent a car with driver for exploring the island for the hole day.
+There is an option to rent a car with driver for exploring the island for the whole day.
 It costs around IDR 600.000 per day.
-If you can not drive motorbike there are motorbike taxi on the island.
+If you can not drive motorbike there are motorbike taxis on the island.

 Could I go scuba diving on the island?